As state loosens COVID-19 restrictions, Nelson County sees losses in lodging, meals tax revenue

 “The realization has been that, unlike restaurants, breweries that come up with other creative ways to have cash flow … we really don’t have a product that we can sell outside of what we do,” Verplank said.

-Once the state entered Phase One, the B&B followed what many restaurants were doing and offered outside dining and the owners began taking lodging reservations, albeit with some restrictions as they cannot fill to the maximum occupancy of nine rooms because of social distancing.
-Verplank said she wants to continue to offer outside dining after fully reopening.
+Once the state entered Phase 1, the B&B followed what many restaurants were doing and offered outside dining and the owners began taking lodging reservations, albeit with some restrictions as they cannot fill to they’re maximum occupancy of nine rooms because of social distancing.
+She said she wants to continue to offer outside dining after they fully reopen.

+Verplank said the county has done an excellent job of making it so that guests have a safe place to visit once they eventually came back.

-Verplank said county officials have given them some hope of returning to normal under Phase Two, and she said they expect the fall to bring back a lot of business.
+Verplank said the county entering Phase 2 of reopening has given them some hope of returning back to normal and she said they expect the fall to bring back a lot of business for them.

 “The disappointing part is we would have nailed that out of the park anyways, but we’re not going to complain,” she said.

-Like other restaurants, it has not been immune to a decline in business.
+However, they’ve not been immune to a drop in business like most other restaurants.

 In addition to curbside dining, Mountain Mama’s has adopted some outdoor seating, which it didn’t have before the pandemic.
-It has also shortened hours to serve food only from 4 to 9 p.m. and kept a full menu, even adding items during the pandemic.
+They’ve also shortened their hours to serve food only from 4 to 9 p.m. and have kept their full menu, even adding items during the pandemic.

-Becker said the restaurant, through all its changes and adjustments, has been fortunate to keep as much business as it has.
+Becker said the restaurant, through all of its changes and adjustments, has been fortunate to keep as much business as it has, and she credited the restaurant’s ability to do so because of those changes that were made.

 “We’re a small little place, but we’re pretty mighty when it comes to the food, so we’re lucky,” Becker said.

-However, like restaurants across the nation, continuing to operate Mountain Mama’s has not come without difficult decisions.
+However, like restaurants across the nation, continuing to operate Mountain Mama’s has not come without difficult decisions having to be made.

-Becker said she and fellow co-owner Jode Shaw had to come to terms with the fact that layoffs were inevitable.
-Becker said the restaurant probably won’t open for lunch until potentially next year, as she “can’t justify the expenses for lunch because you don’t make as much.”
+Becker explained herself and fellow co-owner Jode Shaw had to come to terms with the fact that layoffs were inevitable.
+Becker said the restaurant probably won’t open back up for lunch until potentially next year as she “can’t justify the expenses for lunch because you don’t make as much.”

-Becker doesn’t expect the mandatory mask mandate issued by Northam that went into effect May 29 to severely impact the eatery’s operations.
-She said the restaurant has extra masks on hand to give to customers as needed and so far customers have been cooperating with the mandate.
+Becker said she doesn’t expect the mandatory mask mandate issued by Northam that went into effect May 29 to severely impact the eatery’s operations.
+She said they have extra masks on hand to give to customers as needed and so far customers have been cooperating with the mandate.

-Mountain Mama’s also will make the transition to indoor dining June 9 in line with regulations set forth under Phase Two.
+Mountain Mama’s also will make the transition to indoor dining June 9 in line with regulations set forth through Phase 2.

 Local governments across Virginia received millions in federal aid to help cover unexpected costs related to the coronavirus pandemic.
 Of the $744 million distributed across the state — part of a larger $2 trillion package singed into law in late March — Nelson County received $1.3 million.